Find Out If Clayton Echard Actually Got Engaged on The Bachelor - E! Online

 On Tuesday, March 15, fans saw the conclusion of Clayton Echard's journey on The Bachelor, during which he said goodbye to contestants Gabby Windey and Rachel Recchia—before attempting to win back Susie Evans' heart.

 So, did Clayton and Susie end up back together...or engaged in Iceland?
 After receiving a heartfelt note from Clayton, Susie met up with the Bachelor in the Icelandic countryside, where he asked Susie to take him back.

+"I told you from the beginning that I was looking to get down on a knee," he begged while showing a glimpse of a ring box.
+"I want that, and with you I see that.
+And I see so much beyond that: To grow, have a family, to go through all the stages of life together.
+If you just give me the chance, if you allow me to love you for one more day, to take one more step with you."

 Sadly, during the final rose ceremony, Susie was not quite ready to move forward with Clayton and chose to leave Iceland alone.
+"I don't feel like the kind of love I have for you right now," she explained, "is the kind of love that you have for me right now."

-"I feel like it's over," she told a heartbroken Clayton.
+"I feel like it's over," she then told a heartbroken Clayton.

 So how did they get to this point?
 Well, rather than accept the key to stay as a couple in the fantasy suite, frontrunner Susie left the competition during the March 8 episode after learning Clayton was in love with Gabby and Rachel...and that he'd been "intimate" with both women.
 Following Susie's turbulent departure, Gabby and Rachel met Clayton's family on part one of the season finale, which aired March 14.